kenmckaba/pennymac/README.md

 It is a popular CSS-in-JS component library that makes styling React apps with accessibility, responsiveness, custom themes and light/dark modes.

-I've been wanting to master it so I studied the Chakra docs for a while earlier, felt confident, and decided to use it in this effort, hoping to impress myself and you.
+I've been wanting to try it so I studied the Chakra docs for a while, felt confident, and decided to use it in this effort, hoping to impress myself and you.

 Unfortunately it did slow me down significantly and I did not complete everthing I wanted to implement in spite of spending more like 6 hours.
-I spent too much time figuring out how to configure a custom theme for the colors and styles your mockups showed.

-My app only has the show search capabilities but does not show episodes.
-There are layout shortcomings too.
+My app has the show search capabilities but does not show episodes.
+I added a modal if you click a show in the list.

+I added some extra controls to demonstrate and test some of the Chakra features, such as changing light/dark modes and other features.
+Dark mode needs work.

-I would have added API error handling and some tweaks to the UI and some unit tests using Jest and react-testing-utils.
-It has a switch to choose light and dark color modes, however the dark mode needs some tweaking.
-Also, the responsiveness needs work.
+I would have done more refactoring (SearchBox is too big) and added unit tests using Jest and react-testing-utils.
+The responsiveness needs work.

 I, of course, realize now that starting a timed coding test with a new technology was risky.
 In my experience when picking up new tools and technologies 1 or 2 people should spend the time to master it, then present the subject, and a working model, to the rest of the team and stakeholders.